google/nsjail/index.md

 	Log FD (default: 2)
  --time_limit|-t VALUE
-	Maximum time that a jail can exist, in seconds (default: 600) --daemon|-d
+	Maximum time that a jail can exist, in seconds (default: 600) --max_cpus VALUE
+	Maximum number of CPUs a single jailed process can use (default: 0 'no limit') --daemon|-d
 	Daemonize after start
  --verbose|-v
 	Verbose output
  --quiet|-q
-	Only output warning and more important messages --keep_env|-e
+	Log warning and more important messages only --really_quiet|-Q
+	Log fatal messages only
+ --keep_env|-e
-	Should all environment variables be passed to the child?
+	Pass all environment variables to the child process (default: all envvars are cleared) --env|-E VALUE
- --env|-E VALUE
-	Environment variable (can be used multiple times) --keep_caps
+	Additional environment variable (can be used multiple times) --keep_caps
-	Don't drop capabilities (DANGEROUS)
+	Don't drop any capabilities
- --silent
+ --cap VALUE
+	Retain this capability, e.g. CAP_PTRACE (can be specified multiple times) --silent
-	Redirect child's fd:0/1/2 to /dev/null
+	Redirect child process' fd:0/1/2 to /dev/null
+ --stderr_to_null
+	Redirect FD=2 (STDERR_FILENO) to /dev/null
  --skip_setsid
-	Don't call setsid(), allows for terminal signal handling in the sandboxed process --pass_fd VALUE
+	Don't call setsid(), allows for terminal signal handling in the sandboxed process.
+Dangerous --pass_fd VALUE
-	Don't close this FD before executing child (can be specified multiple times), by default: 0/1/2 are kept open --disable_no_new_privs
+	Don't close this FD before executing the child process (can be specified multiple times), by default: 0/1/2 are kept open --disable_no_new_privs
 	Don't set the prctl(NO_NEW_PRIVS, 1) (DANGEROUS)
  --rlimit_as VALUE
-	RLIMIT_AS in MB, 'max' for RLIM_INFINITY, 'def' for the current value (default: 512) --rlimit_core VALUE
+	RLIMIT_AS in MB, 'max' or 'hard' for the current hard limit, 'def' or 'soft' for the current soft limit, 'inf' for RLIM64_INFINITY (default: 512)
+ --rlimit_core VALUE
-	RLIMIT_CORE in MB, 'max' for RLIM_INFINITY, 'def' for the current value (default: 0) --rlimit_cpu VALUE
+	RLIMIT_CORE in MB, 'max' or 'hard' for the current hard limit, 'def' or 'soft' for the current soft limit, 'inf' for RLIM64_INFINITY (default: 0)
+ --rlimit_cpu VALUE
-	RLIMIT_CPU, 'max' for RLIM_INFINITY, 'def' for the current value (default: 600) --rlimit_fsize VALUE
+	RLIMIT_CPU, 'max' or 'hard' for the current hard limit, 'def' or 'soft' for the current soft limit, 'inf' for RLIM64_INFINITY (default: 600)
+ --rlimit_fsize VALUE
-	RLIMIT_FSIZE in MB, 'max' for RLIM_INFINITY, 'def' for the current value (default: 1) --rlimit_nofile VALUE
+	RLIMIT_FSIZE in MB, 'max' or 'hard' for the current hard limit, 'def' or 'soft' for the current soft limit, 'inf' for RLIM64_INFINITY (default: 1)
+ --rlimit_nofile VALUE
-	RLIMIT_NOFILE, 'max' for RLIM_INFINITY, 'def' for the current value (default: 32) --rlimit_nproc VALUE
+	RLIMIT_NOFILE, 'max' or 'hard' for the current hard limit, 'def' or 'soft' for the current soft limit, 'inf' for RLIM64_INFINITY (default: 32)
+ --rlimit_nproc VALUE
-	RLIMIT_NPROC, 'max' for RLIM_INFINITY, 'def' for the current value (default: 'def') --rlimit_stack VALUE
+	RLIMIT_NPROC, 'max' or 'hard' for the current hard limit, 'def' or 'soft' for the current soft limit, 'inf' for RLIM64_INFINITY (default: 'soft')
+ --rlimit_stack VALUE
-	RLIMIT_STACK in MB, 'max' for RLIM_INFINITY, 'def' for the current value (default: 'def') --persona_addr_compat_layout
+	RLIMIT_STACK in MB, 'max' or 'hard' for the current hard limit, 'def' or 'soft' for the current soft limit, 'inf' for RLIM64_INFINITY (default: 'soft')
+ --persona_addr_compat_layout
 	personality(ADDR_COMPAT_LAYOUT)
  --persona_mmap_page_zero